Phil Taylor career statistics: High averages

 Taylor had recorded the majority of the highest ever televised averages, but Michael van Gerwen is slowly taking these records.
 Taylor's highest ever average was achieved in round four of the 2010 UK Open, in which he averaged 118.66 in a 9–0 win over Kevin Painter.
 This stood until 2016 when Van Gerwen set a new world record of 123.40.
 Taylor had the World Championship record of 111.21 which he set in the 2002 event, but Van Gerwen raised it to 114.05 in 2017.
 Taylor holds the record for the highest average in a PDC World Championship final of 110.94 which he set whilst beating Raymond van Barneveld in 2009.
 In March 2015, Taylor recorded the highest ever losing average, as Van Barneveld beat him 7–4 in the Premier League with Taylor averaging 115.80.
 Taylor holds the highest tournament average with 111.54 set at the 2009 European Championship.
-Taylor's lifetime average from 774 matches in which it was recorded is 101.28, the highest of any player.